brianlam38/OSCP-2022/active_directory.md

 ## AD Introduction

 Goal:
-1. Perform user hunting to track down where users are logged into in the network.
+1. Perform user hunting to track down where users are logged into in the network - find users that are members of high-value groups.
 2. Dump credentials and/or obtain Kerberos tickets.
 3. Gain access to the user's machine using creds/ticket.
 4. (Possibly) escalate privileges in the machine.